paralus/website/docs/Usage/clusters.md

 <img src="/img/docs/paralus-import-cluster-1.png" alt="Import Existing Kubernetes Cluster" height="75%" width="75%"/>

-On the next screen, click **Continue** and download the bootstrap yaml file by clicking **Import Bootstrap YAML**.
+On the next screen, click **Continue** and download the bootstrap yaml file by clicking **Download Bootstrap YAML**.
 This will download the YAML file that is required to connect your cluster with Paralus.

 <img src="/img/docs/paralus-import-cluster-2.png" alt="Download YAML configuration file" height="75%" width="75%"/>